Hastula cinerea: Description

 The length of the shell varies between 16 mm and 68 mm.
 Protoconch is a very dark/black sharp tip, and a horny brown operculum is present.
 No periostracum, shell is glossy overall.
+They tend to have larger feet because it helps stabilize themselves into the sand due to the species of sea snail living in a more active zone of the ocean.

 Distribution

 This shallow-water species occurs in the Atlantic Ocean off Angola, Cape Verde, Senegal and Brazil; in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles; in the Indian Ocean off Madagascar.
+Hastula cinerea are mostly found in intertidal zones, but can also be found in high water-line zones.